customgento/docs/pages/tier-prices-for-configurable-products-m2.md

 ## Configuration
 You find the settings under Stores > Configuration > Sales > Sales > Tier Prices For Configurable Products.
-You can enable the extension there and also choose the tier price calculation type:
+You can enable the extension there and choose the tier price calculation type:

 ![Configure Tier Prices For Configurable Products]({{ "images/tier-prices-for-configurable-products-m2/system-configuration.png" }} "Configure Tier Prices For Configurable Products")